Winged Migration

-Winged Migration (Le Peuple Migrateur, also known as The Travelling Birds in some UK releases, or The Travelling Birds: An Adventure in Flight in Australia) is a 2001 documentary film directed by Jacques Cluzaud, Michel Debats and Jacques Perrin, who was also one of the writers and narrators, showcasing the immense journeys routinely made by birds during their migrations.
+Winged Migration (Le Peuple Migrateur, also known as The Travelling Birds in some UK releases, or The Travelling Birds: An Adventure in Flight in Australia) is a 2001 documentary film directed by Jacques Cluzaud, Michel Debats and Jacques Perrin, who was also one of the writers and narrators, showcasing the immense journeys routinely made by birds during their migration.

 The film is dedicated to the French ornithologist Jean Dorst.

 Plot

-The movie takes the viewer on a journey alongside many species of birds from the old and new world.
+The film takes the viewer on a journey alongside many species of birds from the Old and New World.

-It begins on Europe, following the ending of winter on a riverside, where European robins, cuckoos and kingfishers feed with the plenty of spring.
-A flock of Greylag geese soon land and depart when a kid spooks them off; one of the geese gets tangled in a net, but the kid manages to release it and it reunites with its flock as night falls.
+It begins in Europe, following the end of winter on a riverbank, where European robins, cuckoos and kingfishers feed on the bounty of spring.
+A flock of greylag geese soon land and depart when a boy scares them off; one of the geese gets tangled in a net, but the boy manages to release it and it reunites with its flock as night falls.

-After a flight with the geese flock and a Mallard, the movie shifts to the view of two other birds: the Common crane, seen arriving at a farm and accidentally spooked by an old lady, and White stork, who arrives to breed on the roofs of buildings.
-Barnacle geese are then followed on a flight across shorelines while whooper swans soar across Asia towards Japan.
-The film also showcases a group of Japanese cranes dancing as a mating ritual and a flock of Bar-headed geese escaping an avalanche on the Himalayas.
+After a flight where a Mallard briefly joins the flock of geese, the film shifts to showcase two other species, common cranes, seen arriving at a farm and accidentally spooked by an old woman, and white storks, which arrive to breed on the roofs of buildings.
+Barnacle geese are then followed on a flight across shorelines while whooper swans fly across Asia towards Japan.
+The film also showcases a group of Japanese cranes dancing in a mating ritual and a flock of Bar-headed geese escaping an avalanche in the Himalayas.

-On North America, in the Grand canyon, a Bald eagle sees a flock of Canada geese fly north, with the flock landing to take a rest but soon spooked by a herd of wild horse, accidentally causing one to get lost.
-Clark's greebe run in the water in sychrony to court before a group of American white pelicans arrive.
-Sandhill cranes arrive at a lake to pass the night before making their final flight north.
+In North America, in the Grand Canyon, a bald eagle sees a flock of Canada geese fly north, with the flock landing to take a rest but soon spooked by a herd of wild horses, accidentally causing one to get lost.
+Clark's grebes run in the water in synchrony to court before a group of American white pelicans arrive.
+Sandhill cranes arrive at a lake to spend the night before making their final flight north.

-On a field, some songbirds like Red-winged blackbird and Yellow-headed blackbird sing amidst a wetland while on a field, combine harvesters reap the fruits of their labor, unaware they're close to a quail's nest.
-The flock of Canada geese seen earlier fly over a farm where a farm goose tries to follow to no success.
+In a wetland, songbirds like the red-winged blackbird and yellow-headed blackbird sing, while in a field, combine harvesters reap the fruits of their labour, unaware that they are close to a quail's nest.
+The flock of Canada geese seen earlier flies over a farm, where a farm goose tries to follow with no success.

-Greater sage-grouse fight for the right to mate, while Snow geese make one final stretch to reach the Arctic Circle just in time for spring.
-The ice on the north thaws as glaciers begin to break.
-Arctic terns hunt for fish near the breaking zone while the flock of Barnacle geese turn around.
+Greater sage-grouse fight for the right to mate, while snow geese make one final stretch to reach the Arctic Circle just in time for spring.
+The ice in the north thaws as glaciers begin to break.
+Arctic terns hunt for fish near the breaking zone while the flock of Barnacle geese turns around.